WesleyWidner/BlueTrace/Customer Documentation/Obtain BlueTrace 2.0.md

 ### 3. What Happens Next?

-- A representative will review your request and reach out for any additional information or verification required.
+- We will review your request and reach out for any additional information required.
 - Once approved, you will receive a secure download link and installation instructions for Blue Trace.

 ---